Skip to content

 What does tax credit carryforward valuation allowance mean?

-A reserve account reducing the value of tax credits that the company may not be able to use.
+A reduction in the value of tax credits because the company may not earn enough profit to use them before they expire.